POET

-Jeanne Powell's poems have appeared in several print and online journals, including Essence Magazine, Haight Ashbury Literary Journal and the tenth anniversary issue of Drumvoices Revue from SIUE.
-Jeanne Powell's poem, "Next Time" won first prize from the Detroit Writers Guild in 2002.
+Jeanne Powell's poems have appeared in several print and online journals, including Essence Magazine, Haight Ashbury Literary Journal and the tenth anniversary issue of Drumvoices Revue from SIU-E. Jeanne Powell's poem, "Next Time" won first prize from the Detroit Writers Guild in 2002.
 Three poems were selected for the Creative Justice Art Show at the University of San Francisco, 2006: "If The Shoe Fits," "Next Time," and "Making Amends."
 Three collections of her work have been published: February Voices (1994), Cadences (1996), and Tangerine Dance (1999).
 All three were reprinted in 2003 as Celebration of the Word.
-Her current poetry manuscript was a finalist in national competition in 2002, shortlisted for the Naomi Long Madgett prize.

 "MY OWN SILENCE is a vibrant, cohesive collection of story poems, with bold beginnings and endings neatly tucked.
 The writer spins dramatic filaments into poetic gold with a rhythmic ear and a robust voice.
 Cousin to Whitman, Jordan, Collins -- Jeanne Powell's literary threads are expertly woven into America's tapestry of struggle and redemption."